opendocsg/slw-judgments-backfill/2017_SGHC_243/report.md

 _Contract_ – _Misrepresentation_ – _Rescission_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 100 of 2017 was dismissed by the Court of Appeal on 16 April 2018.
-See [2018] SGCA 36.]
+See <span class="citation">[2018] SGCA 36</span>.]

 3 October 2017